tooevangelist/paysuper-js-sdk/README.md

 You can create an instance of a PaySuper Form on your website using this sample code.

-> Use your own IDs for Project and Products being in your merchant account in the PaySuper Admin.
+> Use your IDs for Project and Products being in your merchant account in the PaySuper Admin.

 ```html
 <script src="https://static.protocol.one/payone/sdk/latest/p1payone.js"></script>